BeeGass/HiPPO-Jax/README.md

 ## Installation

-There are several ways to install S4mer:
+There are several ways to install HiPPO-Jax:

 1. Use a package manager
     1. poetry install (recommended for users)